nhsconnect/prm-practice-migration-staging/guide/06-cutover-and-go-live.md

 ## What to look out for

- * Confirm your Go Live date with the new supplier (target) again to make sure there is no change in their schedules.
+ * Confirm your Go-Live date with the new supplier again to make sure there is no change in their schedules.

 * Each practice has its own MESH inbox/queue/secure file transfer.
 When MESH changes, teams need to inform partner services of the change in address.

 * Fixing degraded codes could take the practice some time.
 <!-- [UPLIFT] reworded the language here -->

 * New patients cannot complete registration until after the Cutoff period so you will need to ask them to come back after Go-Live.

 ## Process review